Approximately a 3 minute read

 That essentially describes what I call Real Food.

 Today the giant machine of industry and its in-house science and technology have up-ended our food production and supply systems to such an extent that real food is no longer easy to come by.
-Depending on where you live, it may seem impossible to access.
+Depending on where you live and what your budget is, it may seem impossible to access.

 But it's important to remember the slow, small, cumulative power that lies with us as decision makers.
 In our daily decisions about what to feed our families, lies the power to turn the ship.

 Asking questions to help you identify Real Food

-- "Was the production of this food good for the community and ecosystem it came from?"
+Questions like, "How did the production of this food effect the community and ecosystem it came from?"

-- "Does the entity that's selling this food care about its impact; is it behaving like a responsible citizen of our interconnected world?"
+"Does whoever is selling this food care about its impact; are they behaving like a responsible citizen?"

-The more of those questions you can answer yes to, the closer you are getting to a real food diet – a sustainable diet that will nourish not only you and your family, but other families and our living planet, also.
+The more of those kinds of questions you can answer yes to, the closer you are getting to a real food diet – a sustainable diet that will nourish not only you and your family, but other families and our living planet, also.

 Do you need another task, another thing to research, another thing to pay attention to?
 No.

 But it will get easier, just as assessing the ingredients is now something you can usually do with barely more than a pause and a glance at the back of the package.

 Eating is an agricultural act

 A sincere (not perfect) effort to progressively (not all at once) bring real food back to our kitchens is a very powerful way that we can make a difference.

 Perhaps you live in a city, and you think you cannot influence the way that landowners and managers care for the land they control.
 Think again: what we choose to put on our forks directly influences how the living planet is used.